SemiconductorTransport/mobilitypy/README.md

 __Contact us:__ [Email developer/maintainer team](mailto:badalmondal.chembgc@gmail.com)

-* If you would like to contribute to the development of `mobilitypy` or request new functionality, please get in touch with [us](mailto:badalmondal.chembgc@gmail.com) or open a pull request.
+* If you would like to contribute to the development of `mobilitypy` or request new functionality, please get in touch with [us](mailto:badalmondal.chembgc@gmail.com) or open a pull request or discuss [here](https://github.com/SemiconductorTransport/mobilitypy/discussions).
 We appreciate and respect our users' views and are committed to providing the best experience possible.
 Your feedback is highly valued.
 We will be happy to support your request ASAP.

 <!-- =========================================================== -->